Alan Smolinisky: The Palisadian-Post

-In 2012, Smolinisky purchased the Palisadian-Post, a subscription based newspaper that serves Pacific Palisades, California.
-The Palisadian-Post was founded in 1928.
+In 2012, Smolinisky purchased the Palisadian-Post, a subscription based newspaper that served Pacific Palisades, California.
+The Palisadian-Post was founded in 1928 and ran until 2025.
 A 2013 front-page Los Angeles Times profile of Smolinisky quoted him as saying "Pacific Palisades is my favorite place on Earth, and the Palisadian-Post is my favorite newspaper."
 Shortly after his purchase, Smolinisky shut down the printing business, replaced most of the staff, and sold the paper's longtime building due to the printing operation being outsourced.
-A one-year subscription costs $79.
+A one-year subscription costed $79.

 Personal life

-Smolinisky was raised in Pacific Palisades by Jewish immigrant parents from Argentina.
+Smolinisky was raised in Pacific Palisades by immigrant parents from Argentina.
 In a 2019 Harvard University talk, Smolinisky described a difficult childhood including being expelled from two schools before the age of 13.
 From an early age, Smolinisky was a voracious reader of newspapers, financial reports and books about business, and reportedly spends five hours per day reading.
 He graduated in three years from the University of Southern California's Thornton School of Music in 2001.

 In 2010, Smolinisky married Caroline Sukits from Indiana.
 They have three children.
 Their son Charlie was named after Charlie Munger.
 In August 2015 at Monterey Car Week, an electric GEM car outfitted as a 1970s Land Rover Defender designed by Smolinisky and pal Sir Lucian Grainge won the award for Rueful Brittania (Best British Car) at the annual Concours d'LeMons.

 Views and philanthropy

 Smolinisky is an advocate for bi-partisan common sense immigration reform pressing for a country that is both welcoming and secure.
-On August 29, 2022, Smolinisky organized the first ever Naturalization Ceremony held at Dodger Stadium.
-It was the largest ceremony since the start of Covid.
+On August 29, 2022, Smolinisky organized the first-ever naturalization ceremony held at Dodger Stadium.
+It was the largest ceremony since the start of the COVID-19 pandemic.
 2,119 new citizens from 120 countries were sworn in on the field.
 In his speech, Smolinisky described his parents' journey as poor immigrants who sacrificed everything to give their children a better life.
 The speech was later published as an op-ed in USA Today.

 Inspired by Warren Buffett and Bill Gates' Giving Pledge, he and his wife created a trust that provides for 90% of their estate to go to charity upon their death.
 Smolinisky serves on the board of directors of Homeboy Industries, a gang intervention organization founded by Jesuit priest Fr.
 Gregory Boyle and serves on the board of directors for the LA Dodgers Foundation, the official team charity of the LA Dodgers.
 Smolinisky served on the board of the ACLU from 2004 to 2016.